Colegio de Contadores de Chile

 • SMO 1: Quality Assurance

 There is no legal requirement to establish a quality assurance (QA) review system for all audits of financial statements in Chile.
-While the Law No. 18.045 does set the legal foundation for the establishment of QA for auditors providing services to listed companies, as of 2021, no mandatory QA review system has been implemented.
-Only the Financial Market Commission (CMF) requires audit firms listed in the Registry of External Auditors (RAE) to establish quality control mechanisms.
-However, audit reviews are only carried out when a suspicion or risk is identified.
+While Law No. 18.045 sets the legal foundation for establishing QA for auditors providing services to listed companies, no mandatory QA review system has been implemented.
+The Financial Market Commission (CMF) requires audit firms in the Registry of External Auditors (RAE) to establish quality control mechanisms.
+However, an inspection is only carried out when a suspicion or risk is identified.

 The CCCH states that it regularly promotes the need to adopt a mandatory QA system at the jurisdiction level to the CMF through the Chairman of its Auditing Standards Committee.
-Furthermore, the CCCH indicates it plans to support members’ understanding of QA reviews when the regulators eventually adopt a QA system.
+Furthermore, the CCCH plans to support members’ understanding of QA reviews when the regulators adopt a QA system.
+The CCCH has communicated with the CMF regarding its plans to modify NAGAs by changing their basis from AICPA to IAASB standards effective 2025 and plans to support the implementation of the IAASB quality management standards.

-As the CMF is the authority responsible for developing and operating a QA review system, and the CMF carries out reviews under suspicion or risk is identified, the CCCH should continue using its best efforts to collaborate with CMF and relevant stakeholders to promote compliance with the revised SMO 1 requirements.
+As the CMF is the authority responsible for developing and operating a QA review system, and the CMF carries out reviews when a suspicion or risk is identified, the CCCH should continue using its best efforts to collaborate with CMF and relevant stakeholders to achieve alignment with the SMO 1 benchmark.

 Current Status: Review & Improve